Skip to main content

 Getting Ready for Your First Day

-If you’re renting gear, avoid the rush in the morning and save time by picking up your rentals the day before between 2 – 4 p.m. at one of our three rental shops.
-If you’re arriving later than 5, use our convenient Rental Delivery service to have your rentals dropped off at your accommodations anywhere in Big Sky.
+If you’re renting gear, avoid the morning rush and save time by picking up your rentals the day before between 2 - 4 PM.
+If you’re arriving later than 5, use our Rental Delivery service to have your rentals dropped off at your lodging anywhere in Big Sky.

 Helpful Links